scirag/selenium-image-crawler/README.md

 **Now:**
 * Google Image Searh and Yandex Image Search included
-* Search results are stored in a directory together with a meta-data file
+* BaseCrawler supplied for other search engines or websites
+* GoogleCrawler and YandexCrawler extended from BaseCrawler
+* BaseProcessor supplied for processing of each search item
+* LogProcessor and DownloadProcessor extended from BaseProcessor
-* Pool class is used from multiprocessing library for parallelizing download
+* DownloadProcessor : Pool class is used from multiprocessing library for parallelizing download
 * example_*.py files are included for simple usage

 **Next:**
 * More drivers will be developed : Bing Image Search